-Graduate students (updated October 2018)
+Graduate students (updated May 2019)

 We are actively looking for talented graduate students to join our group.
 Students must first be accepted to the graduate program at Vanderbilt.
 We currently recruit students through ChBE, BME, QCB, and IGP.
 Please contact Dr. Lippmann at firstname.lastname@example.org with inquiries.

-Postdoctoral researchers (updated december 2018)
+Postdoctoral researchers (updated May 2019)

-These positions are immediately available.
-Candidates must have a PhD or equivalent with strong research experience in any area pertaining to mammalian cell biology, engineering, chemistry, biochemistry, and neuroscience.
-Candidates with experience in in vitro CRISPR screening or in vivo neurovascular biology are particularly encouraged to apply.
-However, due to the wide breadth and scope of our research program, we value applications from a wide variety of backgrounds and research experiences, as long as the candidates are productive, hardworking, and self-motivated.
-Candidates are expected to be highly motivated, have excellent technical and communication skills, work effectively in a team-based environment while also performing self-directed research, and assist the PI in preparing manuscripts.
-Because each of these projects is part of larger initiatives, candidates will also be expected to train and partially supervise younger graduate students while coordinating research efforts.
-To apply, please email the following materials to Dr. Lippmann:
+Requirements: These positions are immediately available, with flexible start dates for competitive candidates.
+Candidates must have a PhD or equivalent degree with strong research experience in any area pertaining to mammalian cell biology, engineering, chemistry, biochemistry, and neuroscience.
+Candidates with experience in in vitro CRISPR screening, in vivo neurovascular biology, and/or in vivo quantification of BBB transport are particularly encouraged to apply.
+However, due to the large breadth and scope of our research program, we value applications from a wide variety of backgrounds and research experiences, focusing on candidates that are productive, hardworking, self-motivated, and willing to branch out into new areas.

-Undergraduate students (updated October 2018)
+Undergraduate students (updated May 2019)

 We are currently at capacity for undergraduate researchers.
 Please check back at a later time for new opportunities.